grafana/loki/docs/architecture.md

-1. If the incoming line exactly matches the previously received line (matching both the previous timestamp and log text), the incoming line will be treated as a duplicate log and ignored.
-To avoid having this happen, logs should be pushed to Loki with at least millisecond precision.
+1. If the incoming line exactly matches the previously received line (matching both the previous timestamp and log text), the incoming line will be treated as an exact duplicate and ignored.

 2. If the incoming line has the same timestamp as the previous line but different content, the log line is accepted.
 This means it is possible to